ralfhenze/railplan/README.md

-# Railway Management System
+# RailPlan

-A domain-driven implementation of a fictional railway network.
-It contains subsystems / microservices for rail network and timetable planning, as well as ticket sales.
+A domain-driven implementation of a railway network editor.

 ## Run